 Oxfam Trailwalker began in 1981 as a training exercise for the elite Queen’s Gurkha Signals Regiment in Hong Kong.
 It has since grown into one of the world’s ultimate team events with over 250,000 people taking part and $165 million raised in support of Oxfam’s work.
 Oxfam Trailwalker takes place in India, New Zealand, Spain, Japan, France, UK, Ireland, Belgium, Germany, Hong Kong and Australia.
 Read more about Oxfam Trailwalker’s history in Australia and around the world.

 Fundraising for a future free from poverty

 Oxfam Trailwalker in Australia

 Oxfam Trailwalker is Australia’s original 100km team challenge!
 Each year more than 2,000 teams take part across Australia — with the support of more than 2,500 volunteers and 6,000 support crew members — and raise more than $6 million.
-The event currently takes place in four locations: Melbourne (100km and 50km events), Brisbane (100km and 55km events), Sydney (100km and 50km events) and Perth (100km and 50km events).
+The event currently takes place in four locations: Melbourne (100km event), Brisbane (100km and 55km events), Sydney (100km and 50km events) and Perth (100km and 50km events).

 Anyone can do it